 All AAFP faculty must understand and agree to the following:

 The AAFP discourages individuals speaking at CME events from participating in commercial or promotional exhibits, including, without limitation, Satellite CME Events and Product Theaters (a “Concurrent Event”) held over the same days as the CME activity whether officially sponsored by the AAFP.
-If the faculty chooses to participate in a Concurrent Event, the faculty member shall promptly notify the AAFP of such participation, which may entitle AAFP to terminate the faculty agreement pursuant to the terms of agreement.
+If the faculty chooses to participate in a Concurrent Event, the faculty member shall promptly notify the AAFP of such participation, which may entitle AAFP to terminate the faculty agreement pursuant to the terms of the agreement.

 Any reference within slides or verbally from the podium to a product or drug that implies endorsement by the AAFP is prohibited and may have legal ramifications.
 The use of trade names is prohibited unless several trade names are listed as treatment options and their generic names are also included.